 My hands were sweaty and the little box in my back pocket was burning.
 It felt just as lit up as the lantern we were about to send up in the air.
-Four pair of eyes and three cameras were on us.
+Four pairs of eyes and three cameras were on us.
 This was the moment I had imagined.
 The moment would be so romantic and enchanting that we’d feel like the only ones there in a sea of magical lights.
 In reality, though, it felt… mundane.
 The lights in the sky were magical, but the crowd around us wasn’t.
 Then my stepmom in law said: this lantern is for your brother, Rox!
-“Happy belated birthday Rutger” she said into her phone.
+“Happy belated birthday Rutger,” she said into her phone.
 My courage floated away, together with the lantern.
-At first it was still in sight, but it soon disappeared into the dark sky.
+At first, it was still in sight, but it soon disappeared into the dark sky.
 This was not how I imagined my love proposal…

 Did you read our love story yet?
 Read how it all began!

 Before our departure, I talked a lot about our world trip, to everyone who wanted to hear about it.
 At work, my colleagues were intrigued by traveling for an indefinite period of time and thought it was so brave how we gave everything up to live our dream.